pascaliske/docker-cloudflare-dyndns/README.md

 | `NAME`         |   Yes    | -             | Your Subdomain record to update                   |
 | `CF_API_TOKEN` |   Yes    | -             | Your Cloudflare API token                         |

+## Kubernetes

+If you want to use this tool as an CronJob inside of a Kubernetes cluster [check out my ready to deploy Helm chart](https://charts.pascaliske.dev/charts/cloudflare-dyndns/)!

 ## License

 [MIT](LICENSE.md) – © 2022 [Pascal Iske](https://pascaliske.dev)